TroubleShoot / Frequently Asked Questions (FAQ)

 noVNC Console

-Users can interact graphically with the virtual machines, due the VNC protocol is unsafe due its unencrypted, we encapsulates into TLS traffic between the Backend - Frontend - EndUser line.
+Users can interact graphically with the virtual machines but the VNC protocol is unsafe due its unencrypted, we encapsulates into TLS, hardened AES as traffic between the Backend - Frontend - EndUser line.

-When using VNC Connection, users will connect to the frontend, then the frontend make a backside connection into the backend.
+When using VNC, users will connect to the frontend, then the frontend make (secure, AES) tunnel into the backend.
+So the VNC data is encrypted between any party.

 The Backend